seedifferently/apidocs-v4/source/includes/_dropin.md

 Call the `pokitdok.dropin` function, using your PokitDok Platform `Drop-In Token` and <a href='/#options'>options</a>.

-The drop-in UI form will auto-populate in the HTML container that you specified, and you can run eligibility checks right away.
+The drop-in UI form will auto-populate in the HTML container that you specified.

 ## Types
 There are two types of drop-in UIs to choose from: